Waning Crescent on

 Moon before descending node

-9 days after ascending node on 27 October 2042 at 16:01 in ♈ Aries.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 10 November 2042 at 01:54 in ♎ Libra.
+9 days after ascending node on 27 October 2042 at 16:01 in ♈ Aries the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 10 November 2042 at 01:54 in ♎ Libra.

 Moon after northern standstill

-4 days since the previous standstill on 1 November 2042 at 17:22 in ♊ Gemini when the Moon has reached North declination of ∠28.455°, the lunar orbit is extending southward over the next 9 days to face maximum declination of ∠-28.390° at the point of next southern standstill on 16 November 2042 at 08:09 in ♑ Capricorn.
+4 days since the last northern standstill on 1 November 2042 at 17:22 in ♊ Gemini when the Moon has reached North declination of ∠28.455° the lunar orbit is extending southward over the next 9 days to face maximum declination of ∠-28.390° at the point of next southern standstill on 16 November 2042 at 08:09 in ♑ Capricorn.

 Syzygy in 6 days